Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 While improving your credit score can be a slow process, it will help you find better financing and more favourable rates down the road.
 You can start working on your score by taking advantage of some of these tips:

 - Order a copy of your credit report.
-To get the most accurate picture of your current financial health, request for your credit report from Credit Bureau Singapore (CBS).
+To get the most accurate picture of your current financial health, purchase your credit report from Credit Bureau Singapore (CBS) at $6.42 (inclusive of GST).
 Take a look at your personal information, employment data, open accounts and balances and any other financial details listed and make sure that all of the information is accurate.
 If you see any discrepancies, report them to CBS and the providers that marked them.

 - Don’t take out new loans.
 Every time you apply for a credit card or personal loan, the lender does a hard credit check, which knocks your credit score down by a few points.
 To avoid further damage to your credit report, work on paying your outstanding debts instead of borrowing more.